martinbaker/xtextadd/pbase/readme.md

   <li>Replace jvm types such as types::JvmIdentifiableElement and just use ID. </li>
   <li>Other hacks to get the grammar to compile. </li>
 </ul>
-<p><a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/steps/step2/Tutorial.xtext">Here is a pointer</a> to the resulting grammar. </p>
+<p><a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/steps/step2/Tutorial.xtext">Here is a pointer</a> to the resulting grammar.
+An alternative would be to use the <a href="https://github.com/martinbaker/xtextadd/tree/master/xgener">program described on the page here</a> to create a suitable grammar. </p>
 <h3>Try the Code so far. </h3>
 <table>
   <tr>